Living History Museum

 1811 German Coast Slave Revolt

-On January 8, 1811, a slave revolt led by Charles Deslondes swept Destrehan’s Plantation.
-The insurrection began at the plantation of Manuel Andry in St. John the Baptist Parish.
-Slaves attacked Andry wounding him and seizing any weapons that could be found.
+On January 8, 1811, a slave revolt led by Charles Deslondes began at the plantation of Manuel Andry in St. John the Baptist Parish.
+The rebels attacked Andry, wounding him, and seized weapons from the plantation.

 Slave Revolt Reenactment